 Self-doubt and impostor syndrome

-Explore what impostor syndrome is, what triggers it, and how you can take action to address your self-doubt.
+Explore what impostor syndrome is, what triggers it and how to address self-doubt.

 Why this matters